 About world heritage

-World Heritage sites are places that are important to and belong to everyone, irrespective of where they are located.
-They have universal value that transcends the value they hold for a particular nation.
+World Heritage sites are places that are important to and belong to everyone, no matter where they are located.
+They have universal value that transcends the importance they hold for one particular nation.

 These qualities are expressed in the Convention concerning the Protection of the World Cultural and Natural Heritage (the World Heritage Convention).

 The World Heritage Convention aims to promote cooperation among nations to protect heritage from around the world that is of such outstanding universal value that its conservation is important for current and future generations.